 With the designation of Route 66 as a strategic defense highway during World War II, the process of change accelerated.
 While traffic to and from the great ordnance factories outside Chicago was critical to feeding the nation’s hungry war machine, it also devastated the Route 66 roadbed, which had not been built to sustain the constant flow of the heavy load bearing munitions trucks.
 Even as the war raged, the road received significant upgrading, much of it pointing toward the four-lane limited access interstate system of the 1950s.
 The role of the Federal Government, especially its far-reaching Federal Defense Highway Act of 1941, was critical in the funding of these efforts.

-While the story of the road’s physical evolution naturally focuses on the specifics of road construction such as alignment, materials, and methods, the traveler along historic Route 66 might keep in mind that these remarkable engineering feats not only left their mark on the earth’s surface, but also upon people’s lives.
+The story of the road’s evolution left its mark upon people’s lives.
 Every change in the Mother Road type and its route meant something good or bad for the people along the road.
 A major rerouting could bring welcomed business and travelers to the new corridor, but it also could painfully wound the areas left behind.
 The modern upgrade to a four-lane, limited access road was a boon to motorists but could spell disaster to the bypassed roadside establishment.
-The story of Route 66 is about individuals and businesses adapting, successfully or not, to the winds of change.
-In the course of its many transfigurations over the decades, the Mother Road gave–but also took away.

 Route 66 in Illinois is a very tenacious road.
 Although decommissioned in 1977, the Prairie State’s portion of the Mother Road endures, often under new designations, and all but about 13 miles of the final alignment remains traversable.
 The six road segments below are listed in the National Register of Historic Places.
-Individually and collectively, they offer the traveler insights into the engineering achievement and evolution of Illinois Route 66.
-In terms of their period of historic significance, the segments of Route 66 Carpenter Park, Illinois Route 4/North of Auburn, and Route 66, Girard to Nilwood, evoke the engineering and transportation developments of the 1920s and 30s.
-The segments of Alternate Route 66, Wilmington to Joliet, Route 66, Cayuga to Chenoa, and Route 66 Litchfield to Mount Olive, are significant as wartime and postwar upgrades during the years 1942 to 1955.
+Individually and collectively, they offer the traveler insights into the engineering achievement and evolution of the road in Illinois.
+In terms of their period of historic significance, the segments of Route 66 Carpenter Park, Illinois Route 4/North of Auburn, and Route 66 from Girard to Nilwood, evoke the engineering and transportation developments of the 1920s and 30s.
+The segments of Alternate Route 66 — Wilmington to Joliet, Cayuga to Chenoa, and Litchfield to Mount Olive, are significant as wartime and postwar upgrades during the years 1942 to 1955.
 Road segments are listed geographically east to west.

 This segment remained a major transportation artery until the coming of interstate I-55 after 1956.
 Aside from a new macadam overlay, much of the road’s original 1945 character remains.
 Travelers should look for the 1942 Union Pacific Overpass near the northern end of the segment’s boundary and four remaining box concrete culverts.
 To travel this section, begin at Patterson Road in Joliet and travel south on Highway 53 toward Wilmington.
 The course ends at the junction of Highway 53 (Alternate Route 66) and Illinois Route 102 (Water Street) in downtown Wilmington.